wp-plugins/manage-issue-based-magazine/readme.txt

 * Resolved upload issue in taxonomy.

 = 1.3 =
-* Add drag and drop widgets and more updates in the plugin.
+* Added drag and drop widgets and more updates in the plugin.

+= 1.4 =
+* Added MIM Issue Browse Widget and MIM Issue Feature Post Widget and resolved some bugs and improvements in the plugin.

 == Upgrade Notice ==
 Click here for [Plugin Demo](http://mim.purplemadprojects.com/)